 Divan Istanbul (B,L)

-Set out for the Topkapı Palace, the opulent
+Spend the morning at the Topkapı Palace, the

-explore Rüstem Pasha Mosque, a treasure trove of
+Pasha Mosque, a treasure trove of exquisite Iznik

-exquisite Iznik tiles, and visit the nearby spice market.
-Later, enjoy a sunset Bosporus cruise.
+tiles, and visit the nearby spice market.
+Later, enjoy a sunset Bosporus cruise, followed by dinner on the waterfront.

 Divan Istanbul (B,L,D)